 I’ve seen a decline in infographic popularity and link building potential.
 Up until 2012, my infographics earned about 876 backlinks each.
 Since 2012, my infographics generate 371 backlinks each.
 That’s a decline of 57%.

 In spite of the sag, I still use infographic marketing because it’s helpful for my audience.
 Plus, 371 links is still a lot of links.

 3. Get Active On Social

 Creating content is only half of content marketing.
 The other half is promoting your content.
-In 2015, the best way to promote your content is on social media.
+In today's world, the best way to promote your content is on social media.
 If you promote your content, you’ll start to earn links to it.

-In my 2015 predictions, I wrote that “social media will become the cornerstone of blogging.”
+In our predictions, I wrote that “social media will become the cornerstone of blogging.”
 I can safely make that prediction because it’s already happening.
 I’ve seen it on my own sites.

 When I get active in social media, my articles are shared, distributed, tweeted, mentioned, retweeted, talked about.
 As a result of this social buzz, I get links.

 When I say “get active on social,” I don’t simply mean to dink around on Twitter for a few minutes each day.
 Here’s what you should be doing:

 - Post links to your article on every social network of which you are a member.

 - Post your link to relevant LinkedIn groups that you’re a member of.